Saturday, May 6, 2023

 O Maiden, as the fountain of compassion, pardon the measureless sins I have committed in my life and heal me in soul and body.

-Stained in my soul by sins, I am afflicted by illness in body, but, O Mother of God, do not disregard me for ever.
+Stained in my soul by sins, I am afflicted by illness in body, but, O Mother of God, do not disregard me forever.

 Ode 9